SauBanh/Learn_TypeScript/README.md

 ---

+### Function Return Type

-### Function Return Type & "void": void does not return anything
+> Function Return Type & "void": void does not return anything

 -   if we use the return value of a function that doesn't return anything we will get undefined value